News

 Inputfile

 • ① There are a few ways to obtain the total volume of the box, if not given through the \(boxx\),\(boxy\),\(boxz\),\(boxr\) parameters.
-If the \(density\) parameter is not zero, then the volume will be calculated with that parameter and the total mass of all atoms, else the total VanderWaals volume (sum of volumes of atomic spheres) will be divided by \(vdwfact\) to get the total volume.
+If the \(density\) parameter is not zero, then the volume will be calculated with that parameter and the total mass of all atoms.

-• ③ Solvent molecules are oriented at random and placed on the outside of the box, and then moved inwards until the overlap with already present atoms is less or equal as the \(overlap\) parameter.
+• ③ Solvent (and other) molecules are oriented at random and placed on the outside of the box, and then moved inwards until the overlap with already present atoms is equal to the \(overlap\) parameter.

-• ④ Step 3 is repeated until all \(nsolvent\) solvent molecules are present.
+• ④ Step 3 is repeated until all solvent (and other) molecules are placed.